WebEngineering-Univaq/WebEngineering-Univaq.github.io/risorse-en.md

 ### Software  {#software}

 > Useful applications related to the course topics.
-To ease the development, before installing any software please read the guode about the [creation of a private software workspace](/en/workspace)
+To ease the development, before installing any software **please read the guide about the [creation of a private software workspace](/en/workspace)**

 <ul>
 {% for s in site.data.info.software %}<li>